AliSayyah/x-ui-english/README.md

 To use this method to apply for a certificate, your server's IP addres being correctly pointed to a domain or subdomain that you own is the only requirement.
 (Acme.sh script's 3rd option)

 - ### 2nd and 3rd Methods (Use if the above one fails.
-Would not work for Freenom free TLDs) This is not beginner frienly as much as the first one.
+Would not work for Freenom free TLDs) This is not beginner-friendly as much as the first one.
 To use this method, all of the follwoing prerequisites should be met:
 - Knowing the Cloudflare registered email address
 - Knowing the Cloudflare Global API Key
 - Having domain name has been resolved to the current server through cloudflare